echoma/zkui/README.md

     On Linux distribution, you can install it through software center, or download [source code](http://www.riverbankcomputing.com/software/pyqt/download5) and compile it by yourself.

     On MS Windows, you can install it via a [binary installer](http://www.riverbankcomputing.com/software/pyqt/download5)

+* IMPORTANT: Qt5.6 removed QtWebkit.
+So, Qt5.5 is the newest version we can use to build zkui.

+  I was planning to port zkui to nw.js, but doesn't have enough spare time yest.

 * Install Kazoo package.